rusD3/Active-Directory/1-Domain-Enumeration.md

 - Find-UserField -SearchField Description -SearchTerm "built"

+Get a list of computers in the current domain
+- Get-NetComputer
+- Get-NetComputer –OperatingSystem "*Server 2016*"
+- Get-NetComputer -Ping
+- Get-NetComputer -FullData

 Get all the groups in the current domain
 - Get-NetGroup
 - Get-NetGroup –Domain <targetdomain>